sagorranait/reactjs-gallery-test/README.md

  - <b>Sorting:</b> The gallery images have a reordering functionality that allows users to rearrange the order of pictures in the gallery.
 For reordering images, The user can drag and drop.
  - <b>Deleting Multiple Images:</b> Users can select and delete multiple images.
  - <b>Setting Feature Image:</b> Users can set a feature image by sorting.
 The featured image is visually distinct from the other images.
- - <b>User Experience:</b> Image-Gallery is mobile-friendly and compatible with various devices, including smartphones and tablets.
+ - <b>User Experience:</b> This project is mobile-friendly and compatible with various devices, including smartphones and tablets.